keylime/enhancements/55_revocation_actions_without_python.md

 The actions defined with the `revocations_actions` configuration option (or in the `unzipped/action_list` file provided by the tenant) can be of the command names of scripts/executables.
+The names are no longer required to begin with `local_action_`.

 There are two possibilities where the actual action can be found: pre-installed on the system or sent by the tenant as part of the